-(iii) Property
+(III) Property

 Our UK Property portfolio is given a sustainability score by GRESB, a leading global provider of ESG real estate assessments.
 This assessment helps identify how sustainable the portfolio may be compared to its peers and hence it's potential climate change resilience.
 Our 2020 portfolio results showed that we exceeded the benchmark average in overall ESG performance.
-Details of projects that have contributed to the GRESB rating can be found in the Fund's TCFD Report, which can be read on our website - just search "Taskforce on Climate-related Financial Disclosures".
+Details of projects that have contributed to the GRESB rating can be found in the Fund's TCFD Report here.

-Case Study: UK Affordable Housing
+Property Case Study: UK Affordable Housing